szze/SpecFlowPlus-Resources/Reports.md

 The report is output to your output folder (configured in your [[profile|SpecFlowPlus-Runner-Profiles]]) and the name of the report is generated using the `projectName` and `name` defined in your profile plus a time stamp:
 `<projectName>_<name>_YYYY-MM-DDTHHMMSS`

 A Razor template is used to generate the reports, and the SpecFlow+ Runner NuGet package includes a default report template named ` ReportTemplate.cshtml` located in the `\packages\[SpecRun.Runner]\templates` directory of your Visual Studio project.
 You can customise this template to meet your needs.
 If you customise the template, we recommend renaming the template file as well.
+The data available to your reports is accessible using SpecFlow+'s report API.
+If you edit the .cshtml template in Visual Studio, Intellisense will display a short description of the available properties and methods.
+You can also reference them in the [[online report API documentation|http://www.specflow.org/api/report/docs/]].

 ## Defining Your Own Template